 University of the West of Scotland: asylum seekers meeting certain conditions can request that UWS grant them home fee status and can apply to the Student Awards Agency for Scotland (SAAS) to have their fees paid.
 If they do not meet the conditions they can request that UWS grant them home fee status, which will reduce the cost of tuition fees.

-University of Westminster: one full tuition fee scholarships is offered to an applicant who is living in the UK and has been granted Discretionary Leave to Remain (DLR) by the Home Office.
+University of Westminster: a full tuition fee waiver and £6,000 per year towards maintenance costs up to a maximum of 3 years is offered to an applicant who is living in the UK and has been granted Discretionary Leave to Remain (DLR) by the Home Office.
 Applicants must hold an offer for a full-time undergraduate degree at the University and be under 25 years of age.
 The scholarship will be renewed each year subject to satisfactory academic performance.

 York St. John University: one Article 26 Award is offered to a student seeking asylum in the UK.
 The award offers a full tuition fee waiver, £1,000 per year towards the costs of study and one-to-one personalised support.
 Applicants should live within commuting distance of York St. John University.